OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Methods

 \subsection{Model Designs}

-The overall architecture of our OmniCustom is depicted in Fig.~\ref{fig:pipeline} (a), where we adopt OVI~\cite{low2025ovi} as the foundational sync audio-video generation backbone.
+The overall architecture of our OmniCustom is depicted in Fig.~\ref{fig:pipeline} (a), where we adopt OVI~\cite{low2025ovi} as the sync audio-video generation backbone.
 To enable simultaneous conditional information integration derived from the reference image $I^{r}$ and reference audio $A^{r}$, we introduce two dedicated reference branches that operate in parallel with the original video and audio branches within the fusion module of the OVI architecture.
 Rather than introducing extra auxiliary modules, we integrate LoRA~\cite{hu2022lora} into the QKV projection layers of the reference image and audio tokens.
-This design preserves the inherent structure of the OVI model while circumventing the introduction of excessive training parameters and heavy computational overhead.
-Furthermore, to enhance the model's ability to preserve identity consistency and timbre fidelity, we incorporate two contrastive learning objectives, which maximize the dissimilarity between the predicted flows generated with reference conditions and those without reference conditions.
+This design preserves the inherent structure of the OVI model while avoiding excessive trainable parameters and heavy computational overhead.
+Furthermore, to achieve stronger reference constraints, we extract facial and timbre embeddings~\cite{deng2019arcface,ju2024naturalspeech} during training.
+Additionally, we design two contrastive learning objectives that maximize the dissimilarity between the predicted flows generated with reference conditions and those without.